 While integration will continue to be an evolving issue for companies and organizations to tackle, there are some basic steps every organization should take to reduce the challenges associated with systems integration.

 Taking time to plan ahead is one of the most important steps

 …Yet one that often falls by the wayside.
-In today’s fast-moving corporate environments, it’s not uncommon for projects and applications to continuously evolve.
-When features are added as needed, issues with systems integration become an almost foregone conclusion.
+In today’s fast-moving corporate environments, it’s not uncommon for projects and applications to evolve continuously.
+When features are added as needed, issues with IoT systems integration become an almost foregone conclusion.
 Taking the time to plan ahead can go a long way to ensuring that devices and services can not only communicate now but also down the road.

 Using accepted standards is one of the easiest ways to mitigate integration challenges.

 While standards may not be the silver bullet that solves all problems, they help ensure everyone is playing by the same rules and using the same means to communicate.

 Employing a middleware solution can go a long way toward helping with integration.